sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982614 - Synergy Enthusiast.md

   1: 0x0006 [0x02] IF !(ExtData[1]->WorkLocal[44] == 0*) GOTO 0x0023
   2: 0x000E [0x03] Work_Zone[2] = 1234*
   3: 0x0013 [0x1D] PRINT_EVENT_MESSAGE(message_id=13334*)
-    → "I see from the puzzled expression on your face that you are unfamiliar with our discipline.\u0007To use these furnaces, you will first need to obtain \u0001\u00056\u0002\u0000\u0000\u0000.\u007F1\u0000\u0007"
+    → "I see from the puzzled expression on your face that you are unfamiliar with our discipline.
+To use these furnaces, you will first need to obtain $6."
   4: 0x0016 [0x23] WAIT_FOR_DIALOG_INTERACTION
   5: 0x0017 [0x1D] PRINT_EVENT_MESSAGE(message_id=13518*)
-    → "Should you wish to learn more about the science of synergy, seek out one of the engineers stationed throughout the town.\u007F1\u0000\u0007"
+    → "Should you wish to learn more about the science of synergy, seek out one of the engineers stationed throughout the town."
   6: 0x001A [0x23] WAIT_FOR_DIALOG_INTERACTION
   7: 0x001B [0x03] Work_Zone[1] = 0*
   8: 0x0020 [0x01] GOTO 0x0D9E